Linuxfabrik/monitoring-plugins/check-plugins/podman-container/README.md

 * Acknowledging the problem in the monitoring system does not change the underlying count.

 If the restarts are expected for a given workload, raise the threshold, or leave `--warning-restarts` / `--critical-restarts` unset so that restarts are reported but not alerted on.

+### Timeout while running a Podman command

+``Timeout after 8s while running `podman ps --all --quiet --no-trunc`.``

+The container engine did not answer within `--timeout`, which covers all Podman commands of a run together.
+A host running many containers, or an engine busy with other work, can take longer than usual.
+Run the command from the message by hand to see how long it takes, and raise `--timeout` accordingly.
+Keep it below the timeout of the monitoring system for the check command.

 ## Credits, License